X.500: Relationship to X.509v3 digital certificates

 The "bound" distinguished name is located in the subject fields of the certificate which matches the Directory entry.
 X.509v3 can contain other extensions depending on the community of interest other than international domain names.
 For broad Internet use, RFC-5280 PKIX describes a profile for fields that may be useful for applications such as encrypted email.

 An end user who relies on the authenticity of a certificate being presented to a browser or email has no simple way to compare a forged certificate presented (perhaps which triggers a browser warning) with a valid certificate, without also being given the opportunity to validate the DN or Distinguished Name which was designed to be looked up in an X.500 DIT.

-The certificate itself is public and considered to be unforgeable and can therefore be distributed in any manner, but an associated binding to an identity occurs in the Directory.
+The certificate itself is public and, because of its signature, considered to be unforgeable and can therefore be distributed in any manner, but an associated binding to an identity occurs in the Directory.
 Binding is what links the certificate to the identity who claims to be using that certificate.
 For example, the X.500 software that runs the Federal Bridge has cross certificates that enable trust between certificate authorities.

-Simple homographic matching of domain names has resulted in phishing attacks where a domain can appear to be legitimate, but is not.

 If a X.509v3 certificate is bound to a valid organization's distinguished name within the Directory, then a simple check can be made in regards to the authenticity of the certificate by a comparison with what is presented to the browser with what is present in the Directory.

 Some options do exist to check notaries to see if a certificate has only recently been seen, and therefore more likely to have been compromised.
 If the cert is likely to be trusted and is failing because the domain name is a slight mismatch, it will then initially fail in the browser, but then be subjected to the notary trust, which can then bypass the browser warning.